dmbarbour/glas/docs/GlasApps.md

 * `sys.ffi.*`
   * `new(Hint) : FFI` - Return a runtime-scoped reference to a new FFI thread.
 Hint guides integration, such as creating or attaching to a process, or at which node in a distributed runtime.
 The FFI thread will start with with a fresh environment.
   * `fork(FFI) : FFI` - Clone the FFI thread.
-The clone gets copy of query results and the remote thread-local environment (stacks and registers), and runs in a new thread.
+This involves a copy of of the data stack, stash, registers, and runtime-local vars.
+The next command will run in a new thread.
 The heap is shared between forks.
   * `status(FFI) : FFIStatus` - recent status of FFI thread:
     * *uncommitted* - initial status for a 'new' or 'fork' FFI.
     * *busy* - ongoing activity in the background - setup, commands, or queries
     * *ready* - FFI thread is halted in a good state, can receive more requests.
     * *error:(text:Message, ...)* - FFI thread is halted in a bad state and cannot receive any more commands or queries.
 The error is a dict with at least a text message.
 The FFI cannot receive any more commands or queries.
   * `link.lib(FFI, SharedObject)` - SharedObject is runtime or adapter specific, but should indirectly translate to a ".dll" or ".so" file.
 When looking up a symbol, last linked is first searched.
-  * `link.c.hdr(FFI, APIName, Text)` - redirects `#include<APIName>` to Text in future 'c.src'.
+  * `link.c.hdr(FFI, Name, Text)` - redirects `#include<Name>` to Text in future use of 'link.c.src' or 'cscript'.
+There is no implicit access to filesystem headers, so this is the most convenient way to declare APIs, support `#define` parameters or macros, etc.
-  * `link.c.src(FFI, Text)` - JIT-compile C source into memory and link (via Tiny C Compiler).
+  * `link.c.src(FFI, Text)` - JIT-compile C source in memory and link (via Tiny C Compiler).
+Consider including a `#line 1 "source-hint"` directive as the first line of text to improve debug output from the JIT comiler.
   * `call(FFI, Symbol, TypeHint)` - call a previously linked symbol.
 Parameters and results are taken from the data stack.
 TypeHint for `int (*)(float, size_t, void*)` is `"fZp-i"`.
 In this case, pointer 'p' should be at the top of the data stack.
 Void type is elided, e.g. `void (*)()` is simply `"-"`.
+  * `cscript(FFI, Text, Symbol, TypeHint)` - JIT compile a C source text, call one function defined in this source, then unload.
+This is convenient for one-off operations or long-running operations, but it has *a lot* of overhead per op.
-  * `mem.write(FFI, Binary)` - (`"p-"`) copy a runtime Binary into FFI thread memory, starting at a pointer provided on the data stack.
+  * `mem.write(FFI, Binary)` - (type `"p-"`) copy a runtime Binary into FFI thread memory, starting at a pointer provided on the data stack.
 A sample usage pattern: push length, call malloc, copy pointer, write.
+This operation is the be
-  * `mem.read(FFI, Var)` - (`"pZ-"`) given a pointer and size on the data stack, read FFI process memory into an immutable runtime Binary value.
+  * `mem.read(FFI, Var)` - (type `"pZ-"`) given a pointer and size on the data stack, read FFI process memory into an immutable runtime Binary value.
 This binary is eventually returned through Var.
   * `push(FFI, List of Data, TypeHint)` - adds primitive data to the stack.
-TypeHint should have form `"-fZp"`.
+TypeHint should have form `"fZp"`, one character per datum in the list, as the RHS of a call.
 In this example, pointer should be last item in list and is pushed last to top of data stack.
-The TypeHint influences data conversion, and may raise an error - blocking the transaction - for lossy integer conversions.
-See 'sys.ffi.ptr.\*' for pointers.
+Caveats: Conversion to floating point numbers may be lossy.
+Integer conversions must not be lossy, or we'll block the transaction.
+For pointers, must use abstract Ptr bound to same FFI process (see 'sys.ffi.ptr.\*').
-  * `peek(FFI, Var, N)` - copy N items from top of stack into future Var.
+  * `peek(FFI, Var, N)` - read N items from top of stack into runtime Var.
 If N is 0, this reduces to a status check.
 Some caveats: a floating-point NaN or infinity will result in error queries, and FFI pointers are abstracted (see 'sys.ffi.ptr.\*').
   * `copy(FFI, N)` - copy top N items on stack
   * `drop(FFI, N)` - remove top N items from stack
   * `xchg(FFI, Text)` - ad hoc stack manipulation, described visually.
 The Text `"abc-abcabc"` is equivalent to 'copy(3)'.
 In this example, 'c' is top of stack.
 Mechanically, we find '-', scan backwards popping values from stack into single-assignment temporary local variables 'a-z', then scan forwards from '-' to push variables back onto the stack.